Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 Mortgage rates are steadily moving lower, and homeowners with higher-rate mortgages may finally have their first real shot at a meaningful refinance.

-As of September 18th, 2025, the average 30-year fixed rate sits at 6.26%, according to Freddie Mac data sourced through the Federal Reserve Bank of St. Louis.
-That’s down from the 7.5%+ peak in late 2023, and close to the psychological 6% threshold many borrowers have been watching.
+As of February 11, 2026, the average 30-year fixed rate is 6.11%, according to Freddie Mac data sourced from the Federal Reserve Bank of St. Louis.
+That’s down from the 7.5%+ peak in late 2023, and approaching the psychological 6% threshold many borrowers have been watching.

-Many homeowners are already refinancing to take advantage of the recent interest rate drops, and it may become enticing to thousands more if rates continue to drop.
+Many homeowners are already refinancing to take advantage of recent rate drops, and a continued decline could bring thousands more to the table.

 ProductRateAPR